keithledgerwood/WICLab-guide/009-Microsoft-365.md

 ## Configure attribute mapping

-When a user is assigned to an application, attribute mapping determines the default values that will be set for attributes in the application.
+When a user is assigned to an app, attribute mapping determines the default values that will be set for attributes in the app.
 If attribute mapping is not configured, values for attributes must be manually set whenever a user is assigned.